livinglifemeaning/Base-Apparel-Coming-Soon-Page/README.md

-This is a solution to the Four card feature section challenge on Frontend Mentor.
+This is a solution to the Base Apparel Coming Soon Page challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge
 Users should be able to:

-### Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Receive an error message when the `form` is submitted if: